-PED 245 Football(1)

-Completion of a second semester of participation after being certified as an eligible athlete in football by the sport's sanctioning body.
+PED 238 Cross Country - Women's .....(1) Completion of a semester of participation after being certified as an eligible athlete in women's cross country by the sport's sanctioning body.
 Verification of participation will be required by coach and the athletic director prior to awarding of credit.
 The athletic director will be the instructor of record and will issue the mid-term and final grades.
 This course will be graded on Pass/Fail basis.
-Prerequisite: PED 145.
+Prerequisite: PED 138.